koby-a-close/BattingAverageProjection/README.md

 There are two models in the repository and a Jupyter Notebook for the final model:

-1) Bayesian inference model based on some projects I saw online.
-It was very simple and didn't perform well.
+1) XGBRegression model using the Top 5 features for predicting batting average.

-2) XGBRegression model using the Top 5 features for predicting batting average.
+2) Multiple Linear Regression model using the same 5 features.
+Performed equally as well as the XGB model.